Historic Landscape Project

 The early development of two Dales townships.

-We aim to increase our understanding of the early history of the parish through transcription and analysis of early sources and fieldwork to record features in the landscape, then showing the relationship between the two elements.
+We aim to increase our understanding of the early history of the parish through transcription and analysis of early sources; by fieldwork to record features in the landscape; and relating the two to each other.

 Although hardly anything remains of the Augustinian priory that once stood in Embsay, there are still many features in the landscape which can provide clues to the history of Embsay and Eastby.